Kazakhstan travel guide

 US citizens must have a passport that is valid for at least six months beyond the period of intended stay in Kazakhstan.
 No visa is required for stays of up to 30 days.

 Canadian citizens must have a passport that is valid for at least six months beyond the period of intended stay in Kazakhstan.
-A visa is required.
+A visa is required for stays longer than 30 days.

 South African citizens must have a passport that is valid for at least six months beyond the period of intended stay in Kazakhstan.
 A visa is required.

 Irish citizens must have a passport that is valid for at least six months beyond the period of intended stay in Kazakhstan.
-A visa is required.
+A visa is required for stays longer than 30 days.

 New Zealand citizens must have a passport that is valid for at least six months beyond the period of intended stay in Kazakhstan.
-A visa is required.
+A visa is required for stays longer than 30 days.

 Passport/Visa Note :